ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 #### Timeliness {#send-timeliness}

-This specifies what delay characteristics the applications prefers for the given content.
-It provides hints for the transport system whether to optimize for low latency or other criteria and set the DSCP flags for packets used to transmit the content.
+This specifies what delay characteristics the applications prefers for the Message.
+It provides hints for the transport system whether to optimize for low latency or other criteria and set the DSCP flags for packets used to transmit the Message.

 Stream:
 : Delay and packet delay variation should be kept as low as possible